Know your options when it comes to using your phone abroad, so you don’t spend more than you have to.

 Luckily, the rules around data roaming are changing, with data caps and like-for-like data charges helping to control your costs when you're overseas.

-Regardless of what happens with the ‘roam like at home’ rule, there will still be a mobile roaming data use limit of £45 per month.
+Wherever you travel, there will still be a mobile roaming data use limit of £45 per month.

 This means you’ll receive alerts when you’ve used 80% and then again at 100% of your data allowance, so you don’t accidentally overspend.